-With so many unfinished objects to choose from, it can be hard to stay focused on just one (which is how I ended up with such an amazing assortment of things to be finished in the first place).
+With so many unfinished objects , it’s complicated to choose just one and stay focused on it to the exclusion of all others (which is how I ended up with such an amazing assortment of things to be finished in the first place).

 But despite the fact temptation lurks in every corner of my house, I’ve managed to keep my attention on the cookie inspired baby blanket all eight days of the current month and have finished writing directions for five of the eight cookie designs — the cookie bar graph of my progress as of late this afternoon can be seen here: